 For an example of reason 2, consider a simple table containing only one column with phone numbers.
 Many engineers would agree that this table is in first normal form.
 In most situations it would work fine just as it is, or as a column in a larger table.
 But for a company such as a telephone service provider, where users would want to group or sort phone numbers by area code or exchange, this table would not be in first normal form.
-In other words, it would not satisfy even the minimum essential standard for use in a modern database system.
+In other words, it would not satisfy even the minimum theoretical standard for use in a modern database system.
 Instead, in this particular case, the numbers should be broken out into each meaningful component as shown in the lower image.

 This shows that even in very simple cases the normal form of a table can only be determined by someone who understands the full-range of potential uses for the information.
 Business databases are filled with situations like this, but unfortunately most decisions about organizing information are made by technologists rather than business experts.
 That is why businesses struggle with databases that cannot adapt well to changing requirements.

-Information should be organized in a way that makes the most sense to its owner, not according to some predetermined normal form which cannot even be reliabely achieved.
+Information should be organized in a way that makes the most sense to its owner, not according to some predetermined normal form which cannot even be reliably achieved.
 The normal forms are guidelines to improve performance and protect consistency.
 But any decision made for performance can potentially degrade the usefulness of the information, and the range of decisions needed to protect consistency can only be determined by a business expert.

 For related discussion see: